Travis Johansen

 Travis Johansen is an American college football coach.
-He is the head football coach for the University of South Dakota, a position he has held since 2025.
+He is the defensive coordinator for Rutgers University, a position he has held since 2026.
+He was previously the head football coach at South Dakota.
 He also coached for Concordia–St. Paul and Grand View.
 He played college football for Concordia–St. Paul as a linebacker and was inducted into the Concordia–St. Paul Hall of Fame in 2021.